MeanLesss/Lesson-notes/umbraco 10 intro.md

 ```
 # `So content is like a class that contain property to display.`
 # `Note:` everytime we made a new content we need to buile the model again.
+# `Composition` is an element we can reuse that have property or a property
+class template like a class model.
+# `Content` is retreiving property from the composition and value to display can be added in the content page.